 What is an Occasional Event Permit for Outdoor Activity?

-The City of Long Beach has launched the Outdoor Activity Initiative in response to the COVID-19 public health crisis.
+The City of Long Beach launched the Outdoor Activity Initiative in response to the COVID-19 public health crisis.
 The implementation of this permit is to allow businesses to return to operations during the current phase of COVID-19 restrictions to allow for physical distancing.
-This COVID-19 Outdoor Activity Permit is a multiple day permit issued through the city Special Events office that allows businesses with a valid and current business license to occupy outdoor space.
+This COVID-19 Outdoor Activity Permit was a multiple day permit issued through the city Special Events office that allowed businesses with a valid and current business license to occupy outdoor space.

-Conditions of operation, such as hours of operation, ambient music or other, may be revised if complaints are received.
-The permit is subject to revocation if the operator is not compliant with the conditions/terms of the permit or there are repeat violations; citations for noncompliance of the permit or the City’s Health Order.
+Conditions of operation, such as hours of operation, ambient music or other, was revised if complaints were received.
+The permit could be subject to revocation if the operator was not compliant with the conditions/terms of the permit or there were repeat violations; citations for noncompliance of the permit or the City’s Health Order.

-An Occasional Event Permit for Outdoor Activity would be required under the following conditions:
+An Occasional Event Permit for Outdoor Activity was required under the following conditions:

 - Instances where parking areas are reconfigured.